 So hopefully you've now come to the realization that coffee brewed that's only 8 minutes old is going to taste terrible compared to that same coffee brewed at 3 days old.
 Now that we've established that, you need to understand the time frame(s) in which coffee will maintain its flavor profile and appeal.
 Again, like everything with coffee, there are numerous variables that determine the length of time in which a coffee will still remain delicious and pleasure when brewed.

-Speaking for our coffees only, almost all of them will maintain a level of brightness, 'freshness', and intended flavors 4-5 weeks from roast date...with those coffees that are roasted darker and/or contain less fruit acidity lasting far beyond that timeframe.
+Speaking for our coffees only, almost all of them will maintain their intended flavor profiles, 'freshness', and pleasant 'drinkability' 6-8 weeks from roast date...with those coffees that are roasted darker and/or contain less fruit acidity lasting far beyond that timeframe.
 Even past these timeframes, most of our coffees will still taste good to drink.
-When you start getting into the 2 month range, the refined palate will notice a 'dullness' or 'muting' of flavors.
+When you start getting into the 3 month range, the refined palate will notice a 'dullness' or 'muting' of flavors.
 Naturally processed coffees can also begin to exhibit more of a fermented type flavor profile as those fruity acidities have begun to oxidize.

 NOT ALL DATES ARE CREATED EQUAL (OXIDATION IS WHAT DESTROYS COFFEE)